Kidder fight: Aftermath

 When Custer sent troopers to search for Lt.
 Kidder's party, they found a dead army horse on the trail, then signs of a running battle for a few miles along Beaver Creek.
 On 12 July, Custer's scout Will Comstock found the mutilated bodies of the Kidder party north of Beaver Creek in northern Sherman County, Kansas.
 The Army concluded the men were killed by a war party of Cheyenne and Sioux warriors led by Pawnee Killer.

 Kidder's body, identified by his shirt, was taken by his father, a judge in the Dakota territory, for burial in the family plot in St. Paul, Minnesota.
 The bodies of the other soldiers were taken to Fort Wallace and buried.
 When Fort Wallace was closed in the 1880s, the soldiers' remains were moved to Fort Leavenworth, where they were reinterred.

 Numerous artists depicted Custer's arriving at the scene of the fight.
 In his book, My Life on the Plains, Custer described it in these words: "Each body was pierced by from 20 to 50 arrows, and the arrows were found as the savage demons had left them, bristling in the bodies."

-In 1967 "The Friends of the Library of Goodland Kansas" erected an historic marker in honor of the soldiers and scout, on land owned by Kuhrt Farms.
+In 1967 "The Friends of the Library of Goodland Kansas" erected a historic marker in honor of the soldiers and scout, on land owned by Kuhrt Farms.